dialogues-ai/grow-docs/docs/setup/create-snapshot.md

 After you finish this section, you will have created one snapshot.

+The snapshot will be called **Life**.
+It will have two groups:
+1. Personal
+2. Career

+All nodes associated with Personal are placed in the Personal group.
+All nodes associated with Career are placed in the Career group.

-This is the result from my own usage.
+This is the result from my own `Life` snapshot.

 ![banner](/img/snapshot/all_snapshots.png)